White Mane: Critical reception

 The film, since its first release in 1953, has generally received favorable reviews from critics.
 When the picture was rereleased in late 2007 by Janus Films, Terrence Rafferty, in The New York Times, said the short "is among the world's most famous and most honored films for children...
 But kids' stuff [it is] not...
 The tone of [the] film is that of open mouthed wonder."
 In White Mane, Rafferty wrote, "you sense, as in few other films, the real terrors of nature...
 And Lamorisse, [the] movie show[s], really was a remarkable artist: one of the cinema's best poets and a fearless explorer of the scary and exhilarating outbacks of the imagination."

 Philip Kennicott in The Washington Post liked the mise en scène, writing "there are perfectly worthy reasons to keep [the film] in circulation.
 Visually, [it is] masterful."
 However, Kennicott argues that the film takes place in a world of lies.
 He wrote, "A boy and his horse are hunted down by adult ranchers — while a narrator makes vague promises of a better world to come.
 The beautiful imagery of [the film] is deployed in support of a moral system — a blunt promise of rewards for good behavior — not much more sophisticated than that of Santa and the Easter Bunny.
 Ah, the time-honored tradition of adults indoctrinating kids in a world-view that will lead only to bitter disappointment, unless the kids refuse to grow up."

 Distribution

-On 19 March 1967 it was paired with the 1959 US short "The Boy Who Owned a Melephant" as an episode of the television anthology series The CBS Children's Film Festival.
+On 19 March 1967, it was paired with the 1959 American short The Boy Who Owned a Melephant as an episode of the television anthology series CBS Children's Film Festival.

 In late 2007, the film, along with the same director's later featurette The Red Balloon (1956), was restored and rereleased by Janus Films.
 The film was remastered by Janus Films in 35mm format.

 A four-minute clip of the film is on the rotating list of programming on the cable television network Classic Arts Showcase.